Yodata/real-estate/src/pages/about-the-project.md

 ---
-title: About
+title: About the Project
 ---
-# Let's Integrate!
+## Let's Integrate!

 ### About the project